PlasmaPy/PlasmaPy/docs/development/code_guide.rst

   * PEP 8 compliance may be checked locally using [pycodestyle](http://pycodestyle.pycqa.org/en/latest/).

-  * PEP 8 limits lines of code to 79 characters in order to improve readability and allow side-by-side comparisons between code displayed in different windows.
-The maximum line length for Python code in PlasmaPy is 89 characters, though lines longer than 79 characters should be used sparingly.
-Docstrings and comments should generally be limited to 72 characters.
+  * Line lengths should be chosen to maximize the readability and elegance of the code.
+The maximum line length for Python code in PlasmaPy is 99 characters.

+  * Docstrings and comments should generally be limited to 72 characters.

 * Follow the existing coding style within a subpackage.